roxaneesquejo/the-odin-project/README.md

 # The Odin Project Journey
-by Roxane K-Anne D. Esquejo

 Welcome!
-This repository documents my progress through The Odin Project (https://www.theodinproject.com), which contains all the code for the projects and exercises I have completed.
+I am RK-ADE, a first year Computer Science student.
+This repository documents my progress through The Odin Project (https://www.theodinproject.com), containing all the code for the projects and exercises I have completed.
+This repository is still a work in progress, as I am yet to complete the curriculum.

 ## About The Odin Project
 The Odin Project provides a free open source coding curriculum  taken entirely online.
 It focuses on a full-stack curriculum (HTML, CSS, JavaScript, Ruby on Rails, or Node.js).